The Name’s Bond, James Bond

-Driving the Lotus Espirit, Bond was driven off the edge of a cliff.
+Driving the Lotus Esprit, Bond was driven off the edge of a cliff.
 But of course that wasn’t the end of Bond, or the classic car, as it turned into a mini submarine, equipped with a seat-to-air missile of course, which subsequently wiped out the helicopter.

 The enemy weren’t finished, however, as they sent armed frogmen, and missile-equipped submarines to finish Bond off.
-Luckily, James had the Espirit and saw them off before driving out of the sea and onto a beach as the car became a car again.
+Luckily, James had the Esprit and saw them off before driving out of the sea and onto a beach as the car became a car again.

 There have been many cars throughout the franchise, with Aston Martin DBS in On Her Majesty’s Service, and the V8 Vantage Volante in The Living Daylights among many classic cars driven by Bond over the decades.

 The name’s Bond, James Bond, and I like guns, a lot.
 James Bond and guns go hand-in-hand, and even silhouettes of him usually have him holding a pistol up by the side of his face.